sofienressaissi/BlogApplication/README.md

 3) b) Angular Frontend

-** If you in the backend folder, tap cd ..
+** If you are in the backend folder, tap cd ..

 npm install